-- setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - identification and management of risks
+- clearly defined purchasing (asset purchase or capital investment) guidelines - identification and management of risks

-The Board of Trustees has decided to employ Griffin Chapman as internal auditor.
+The Board of Trustees has decided to employ Griffin Chapman and SBM Services as internal auditor.

 The internal auditor's role includes giving advice on financial matters and performing a range of checks on the Academy's financial systems.
 In particular the checks carried out in the current period included: